-I wasn’t threatened with the gas chamber, or a torturous end at the hands of an egregious leader… yet throughout my childhood and later in the workplace, I found myself strung out, confused and deeply entrenched in the formalities of a hierarchical rig, guised as a freethinking package… for your own good.
+I wasn’t threatened with the gas chamber, or a torturous end at the hands of an egregious leader… yet throughout my childhood and later in the workplace, I found myself strung out, confused and deeply entrenched in the formalities of learning.
+Illiterate… slow, pushed, punished, and prodded, while the elders remained certain… everything depended on my catching up… bullseye… a fixed target, an educational package designed entirely… for your own good.

 For this sovereign belief, I did my best to do what I was told, clinging to the ledge, until it was no longer possible to hold on.
 And I was one of the lucky ones.
 From the proletariat to the bosses, didn’t matter which side of the tracks, passed, failed, grandiose, or not, too many of my closest friends and family, convinced by the formalities and subsequent placing of relevance, didn’t make the drop.
 Addiction, kill or be killed, depression, schizophrenia, epilepsy, suicide, you name it, the hard grip of social science had done with them… a branch of people classification that shoved them into the pathological grinder of worthlessness.